Shopping for breakfast foods? Cereal can be a quick, easy and healthy choice. Here is the SupermarketGuru’s 101

-Corn, oat, rye, rice or wheat flakes or particular weaves, shapes, or may be puffed.
-Nuggets of mixed grains may have added ingredients such as dried fruit and nuts, which add to the calories.
+Choices: Corn, oat, rye, rice or wheat flakes or particular weaves, shapes, or may be puffed.
+Nuggets of mixed grains may have added ingredients such as dried fruit and nuts which adds to the calories.

-For a meal or as a snack or crushed to replace breadcrumbs in recipes.
+How to Use: For a meal or as a snack or crushed to replace bread crumbs in recipes.
 Add fresh fruit for more fiber or low-fat milk or yogurt for more protein.

-Download the free Smarter Shopping app for all of the 101s in one place!
+Download our Smarter Shopping app for all of the 101s in one place!